steinwurf/steinwurf-docs/source/kodo/kodo-rlnc/tutorial/the_basics.rst

     :end-before: //!
 [5]
     :linenos:

-Finally we have everything ready to start the coding.
+Finally, we have everything ready to start the coding.
 This is done in a loop until the decoding has successfully completed.

 .. literalinclude:: /../../kodo-rlnc/examples/tutorial/basic.cpp